slsa-framework/slsa/docs/_spec/v0.1/terminology.md

 | Term | Description
 | --- | ---
 | Platform | System that allows tenants to run build workloads.
 Technically, it is the transitive closure of software and services that must be trusted to faithfully execute the workload.
 | Service | A build platform that is hosted, not a developer's machine.
+(Term used in [requirements](requirements.md).)
-| Workload | Process that converts input sources and dependencies into output artifacts, defined by the tenant and executed within the environment.
+| Workload | Process that converts input sources and dependencies into output artifacts, defined by the tenant and executed within a single environment.
 | Steps | The set of actions that comprise a workload, defined by the tenant.
 | Environment | Machine, container, VM, or similar in which the workload runs, initialized by the platform.
+In the case of a distributed build, this is the collection of all such machines/containers/VMs that run steps.
 | Trigger | External event or request causing the platform to run the workload.
 | Source | Top-level input artifact requried by the workload.
 | Dependencies | Additional input artifacts required by the workload.